Real Connections: Making Distance Learning Accessible to Everyone

 Distance learning programs should be proactive in making their courses accessible.
 Rather than wait until someone with a disability enrolls in a course to address accessibility issues, they should consider them as they plan the course.
 To get started, program staff can:

 - think about the wide range of abilities and disabilities potential students might have

-- include information in promotional publications on how to request accommodations and publications in alternate format
+- include information in promotional publications on how to request accommodations

 - arrange wheelchair-accessible facilities for on-site instruction

 - make sure media can be accessed using sight or hearing alone and online content can be accessed with a keyboard alone